What is Embryo Adoption?

-There are many emotional impact of embryo donation on both the individual as well as the couple.
+There are many emotional impacts of embryo donation on both the individual as well as the couple.
 The concerns may be emotional, sexual, spiritual, financial or anything personal.
 One also needs to keep in mind that how the child will be educated about his or her respective origin.
-Hence it is important to find a counsellor who has detailed in depth experience with the psychological impacts of fertility.
+Hence it is important to find a counselor who has a detailed in-depth experience with the psychological impacts of fertility.

 Embryo donation can be anonymous where the donor and the recipient parties are not known to each other.
-It may also be done on an open basis where the identities of the both the parties are shared.
+It may also be done on an open basis where the identities of both the parties are shared.
 In this kind of a situation, the families agree to a relationship.
-Usually a partially open type of arrangement is done where the parties know each other however, their real names and other information are withheld which is required for providing some basic protection of privacy.
+Usually, a partially open type of arrangement is done where the parties know each other, however, their real names and other information are withheld which is required for providing some basic protection of privacy.

 It is important that the adopting mother must be able to carry a child to term.
 Her doctor needs to give a letter which should mention that there are no complications of going through a pregnancy.